deh-code-pagami/frontend/README.md

 # Pagami Frontend

 ## Getting Started
-This project utilizes the pnpm package manager, it can be installed by running `npm i -g pnpm`, one pnpm is installed run:
+This project utilizes the pnpm package manager, it can be installed by running `npm i -g pnpm`, once pnpm is installed run:

 `pnpm install`